dime-scheduler/sdk-dotnet/src/core/readme.md

 `dotnet add package Dime.Scheduler.Sdk`

-## Prerequisites

-To clone and run this application, you'll need Visual Studio 2022 or higher.
-The application is built with C# 10 and targets:

-- .NET 7
-- .NET 8

-Version 2 is built for the cloud version of Dime.Scheduler.
+⚠️ Versions 2 and up are built for the cloud version of Dime.Scheduler.
 Use 1.x.x for on-premise versions.

 ## Usage